 The general response to that answer is simply, “Oh.”

 To help clarify it somewhat, perhaps it would help to think of those genres as each one being a designated table in the cafeteria.
 The horror writers table, the Bizarro table, the Noir table, and so on.
 I didn’t think that it was like that, because as I said, I really hadn’t thought about it much at all, but it really kind of is like that.
-Now, I will say that I do see that changing, somewhat, here and there, and hopefully more and more, but for the most part, people sit at their group table, and that’s normal, people find their people.
+In some regard, that’s fine because don’t we all tend to gravitate towards those who share our interests?
+Sure.
+But, the idea that a writer should be restricted to one genre, or that one genre is “better” or “more relevant” than another, really isn’t too cool.
+Now, I will say that I do see that changing, somewhat, here and there, and hopefully more and more, but for the most part, people sit at their group table, and that’s pretty normal, people find their “people.”

 The glut in the markets has created a super intensified level of competition, at all levels of publishing.
-There are varying degrees of envy, jealousy and cattiness, at all levels of publishing, as well as cliquey-ness and cronyism.
+There are varying degrees of envy, jealousy, and cattiness, as well as cliquey-ness and cronyism, inasmuch as there is the same anywhere else in life.
 There is something of a class system at work.
 There are editors who only, or usually, publish solicited stories from certain writers ( specifically asked for material, stories requested specifically from that writer or group of writers) writers that they know, have worked with before, perhaps for years, with whom they have a rapport, a reliable working relationship, perhaps no time or interest in messing with instructing new talent.
-So that super cool anthology that you’re hoping to get into, it could take you years, unless someone wants to help you.
-This creates a vacuum of talent, another kind of exclusive clique if you will, of the same mishmash of authors on one table of contents after another.
-There’s also, I’ve gathered, some bizarre balance of the right amount of sycophancy involved, because if you are perceived as having some kind of special “in” or “privilege,” then that really may not help you in the long-term anymore than not having any “in” at all.
+So that super cool anthology that you’re hoping to get into, it could take you years, unless someone wants to help you, or your stuff really is the greatest thing since sliced bread.
+This creates a vacuum of talent, another kind of exclusive clique if you will, of the same mishmash of authors on one table of contents after another at times.
+This might lead the uninformed reader to think those are the only writers who are writing that type of material.
+There’s also, I’ve gathered, some bizarre balance of the right amount of sycophancy involved at times, because if you are perceived as having some kind of special “in” or “privilege,” then that really may not help you in the long-term anymore than not having any “in” at all.
 But, of course, everyone is there to help everyone, of course, at least on the surface of things.
 Quality work from “unknowns” not only often goes unpublished, but it doesn’t even get read.
 Relegated to the slush pile never even to get a response.
 The other factor that figures into that is formal education.
 If you can slap some educated initials after your name, you’ve got a better shot at having your stuff read by someone, underling or not.
-You’ve also likely got a better shot at having it be taken seriously or treated with respect, this is a terrible truth, your work might be better than that of the person who has the Master of Fine Arts, or whatever other degree, but the educated person has a better chance of being published.
+You’ve also likely got a better shot at having it be taken seriously or treated with respect.
+This is a terrible truth, your work might be better than that of the person who has the Master of Fine Arts, or whatever other degree, but the educated person has a better chance of being published.